$100K or 100 Days: Trade-offs when Pre-Training with Academic Resources: Results

 In \cref{fig:memory-saving-speedups}, we can see that the optimal combination of memory-saving methods often results in training time gains over using free-lunch methods alone (even up to 71\%), especially for GPUs with less memory (e.g. RTX 3090) or for larger models.
 This is surprising---because memory-saving methods are advertised to strictly reduce training speeds---but occurs because the saved memory can sometimes be repurposed for larger batch sizes, inducing higher throughput.
 That said: when using only 1 GPU (when model sharding is a no-op), all memory-saving methods are detrimental to throughput for Pythia models, so these are likely particularly advantageous when free-lunch methods alone are infeasible.

-We observe the importance of benchmarking all combinations of memory-saving methods in \cref{fig:comparing-memory-saving}: on average, the optimal discovered configuration is 2.3x faster than the median and 4.7x faster than the worst-case configurations.
-So, with an un-informed, arbitrary configuration, we might expect training to take twice as long!
-The median case is also 1.7x slower than using free-lunch methods alone, so there are rather few combinations that indeed result in gains and not significant degradations.
+We observe the importance of benchmarking all combinations of memory-saving methods in \cref{fig:comparing-memory-saving}: on average, the optimal (or "best") discovered configuration is 1.3x faster than the second best, 2.3x faster than the median, and 4.7x faster than the worst-case configurations.
+So we find significance in identifying the most optimal configuration (rather than the second best) and also expect training to take twice as long using an un-informed, arbitrary configuration!
+The median case is also 1.7x slower than using free-lunch methods alone, so there are rather few combinations that indeed result in gains, rather than significant degradations.
 In all, we find that this exhaustive search is relatively inexpensive (e.g. a few hours per model--GPU setting) compared to the prospective additional costs to training time (e.g. many days) by picking an arbitrary configuration.

 In \cref{fig:original-compute}, we compare the total compute needed to originally pre-train these models with that for our optimal settings on 8 A100 GPUs.
 We find that our setting consumes 3.0$\times$ less compute on average (in GPU--days with "Data Center" GPUs).